Austin Bold FC

 Austin Bold FC (ABFC) was an American professional soccer team located in Austin, Texas.
 Founded in 2017, the team made its debut in the USL Championship in 2019.
 In 2021, Austin Bold FC announced it would be moving to Fort Worth, Texas leaving Circuit of the Americas at the end of the season but may have to wait until 2023, depending on the construction of their stadium.

-As of August 2024, the team remains inactive.
+History

+Founding and Early Years (2017–2018)

+The USL announced the return of professional soccer to Austin for the 2019 season on August 9, 2017, with Circuit of The Americas chairman Bobby Stein leading the ownership group and securing approval for a permanent home venue at the Circuit of The Americas.

+The club entered the United Soccer League in 2019.

 Stadium

 The club played at Bold Stadium on the grounds of the Circuit of the Americas race track, located between the amphitheater and the grand plaza.
 The first goal in the stadium was scored by Kleber Giacomazzi in a 1–0 win against San Antonio FC on March 30, 2019.

 Ownership

-Bobby Epstein, chairman of the Circuit of the Americas, has led the ownership group after becoming majority owner in 2017.
+Bobby Stein, chairman of the Circuit of the Americas, has led the ownership group after becoming majority owner in 2017.
 He became involved in a public relations battle with Anthony Precourt, the primary owner of Austin FC, who had been sanctioned by Major League Soccer to create a franchise in Austin after selling his stake in the Columbus Crew amid controversy.
-Epstein was criticized for his tactics, including hiring petition campaigners who are accused of lying to the public.
+Stein was criticized for his tactics, including hiring petition campaigners who are accused of lying to the public.

 In December 2021, a new ownership group was approved by the USL.
-The new ownership group consists of Donnie Nelson, Neil Leibman, and Epstein.
+The new ownership group consists of Donnie Nelson, Neil Leibman, and Stein.
 The team did not participate in the 2022 USL Championship as it sought relocation to another city in Texas, and has not participated since, as they were never able to get any stadium deal done.